 This task provides funding for selected cities and counties to conduct sustained selective traffic enforcement projects throughout the year.
 The primary emphasis will be seat belt/child restraint enforcement.
-Speed enforcement will also be a vital component of enforcement efforts.
 A PI&E campaign will supplement enforcement.
 A child safety seat clinic/checkpoint may also supplement enforcement efforts.
 The primary objectives of these projects are to achieve an average of three vehicle stops per hour during seat belt enforcement periods.
-These projects will conduct increased enforcement with primary emphasis on occupant protection laws during two specified period (mobilization) during the year.
-These mobilizations will be conducted in November surrounding the Thanksgiving holiday period and in May surrounding the Memorial Day holiday period.
+These projects will conduct increased enforcement with primary emphasis on occupant protection laws during three specified period (mobilization) during the year.
+These mobilizations will be conducted in November surrounding the Thanksgiving holiday period, May surrounding the Memorial Day holiday period, and in combination with DDOLUA campaign held surrounding the Labor Day holiday period.
 A media blitz will be associated with each mobilization.
 Also, pre and post observational surveys will be conducted to measure results for the periods which emphasize enforcement of occupant restraints.
-Federal funding will provide for selective enforcement pay (compensated at a rate of no more than one and one half times an officer's regular hourly rate and shall include project hours worked for child safety seat clinics), applicable fringe benefits, in-state travel (child safety seat training only), out-of-state travel (HSO approved conferences only), child safety seat clinics (including supplies and breaks), radar speed measurement devices (cost not to exceed \$4,000 per unit), child seat technician/instructor recertification and renewal and child safety seats, local funding will provide for additional enforcement, administration, vehicle mileage and PI&E, and State child passenger protection funds will provide for child safety seats.
+Federal funding will provide for selective enforcement pay (compensated at a rate of no more than one and one half times an officer's regular hourly rate and shall include project hours worked for child safety seat clinics), applicable fringe benefits, in-state travel (child safety seat training only), out-of-state travel (HSO approved conferences only), child safety seat clinics (including supplies and breaks), child seat technician/instructor recertification and renewal and child safety seats, local funding will provide for additional enforcement, administration, vehicle mileage and PI&E, and State child passenger protection funds will provide for child safety seats.
 A list of the city and county agencies are shown on the next page.